HPinES-Tech/MEL-Software/README.md

 Before installing this tool, you must know that:
 - This tool is **NOT** yet available on Apple devices due to software limitations.
 - This tool is in stages of **ALPHA.** It's not fully stable.
 You can head down to the [Troubleshooting section](https://github.com/HPinES-Tech/MEL-Software#troubleshooting) to fix it.
 - This tool is **NOT** a virus.
-It is 100% safe to use since the file only runs scrcpy, adb, and echo commands.
+It is 100% safe to use since the .bat file only runs scrcpy, adb, and echo commands.
 It does not forward your data to any server.
+    - *In the meantime, you can also use the .exe file that we have in the latest release.*
 - This tool can have a long time updating due to Linux distributions support and timezones.

 Download this software [here](https://github.com/HPinES-Tech/MEL-Software/releases/tag/Alpha)